api/signature

 Description:

-• Parse incoming request for signature and return all pieces wrapped in an object, this object will be used by verifySignature function.
+• Parse text return all pieces wrapped in an object, this object will be used by verifySignature function.

 Source: